 The budget line covers the expenses for project preparation (meetings between partners, consultancy, studies, feasibility studies, technical surveys, works design, certificates, permits, translation of documents, taxes and other charges arising from preparation of project proposal).

-Budget line Eligible expenditures Project preparation IMPORTANT The cost for project preparation will be reimbursed only to those applicants awarded subsidy contracts.
+Budget line Eligible expenditures Project MIMPORTANT preparation The cost for project preparation will be reimbursed only to those applicants awarded subsidy contracts.
 Otherwise this cost is not recoverable.
-The starting date for eligibility of project preparation expenditures for the Bulgarian beneficiaries is the starting date of the programme period, namely January 1, 2014.
+The starting date for eligibility of expenditures for preparation the beneficiaries is the starting date of the programme period, namely January 1, 2014.
 For the beneficiaries from Turkey the starting date for the eligibility of expenses for project preparation is the day after the date of submission of the Programme (September 22, 2014) to the EC.
+The project preparation expenditures should be carried out

 The project preparation expenditures should be carried out before or on the date of submission of the project proposals at the latest.
-It means that all supporting documents as invoices, acceptance protocols, lists, etc., should be issued before or on the date of submission of the project preparation should be requested for reimbursement and verified only in the first request for reimbursement of the respective project partner and in accordance with the guidelines from the Managing Authority.
+It means that all supporting documents as invoices, acceptance protocols, lists, etc., should be issued before or on the date of submission of the project proposal to the Managing Authority at the latest.
+The expenses for project preparation should be requested for reimbursement and verified only in the first request for reimbursement of the respective project partner and in accordance with the guidelines from the Managing Authority.

 In case of sub-contracting, procurement rules should be applied (see point 2.3).

-IMPORTANT At the stage of preparation of the budget the total project preparation costs (including the "Preparation of Application package" and "Preparation of technical documentation" sublines) should be maximum 3 % of direct project costs (BL 3+BL4+BL 5) as per the application form.
-Please note that the maximimum rate for "Preparation of Application package" is 3000 Euro.
+At the stage of preparation of the budget the total project preparation costs (including the "Preparation of Application package" and "Preparation of technical documentation" sublines) should be maximum 3 % of direct project costs (BL 3+BL4+BL 5) as per the application form.

+Please note that the maximum rate for "Preparation of Application package" is 3000 Euro.